oproto/lambda-openapi/README.md

 The ecosystem also includes a powerful merge tool for combining multiple OpenAPI specifications into a single unified document.
 This is ideal for microservice architectures where each service generates its own OpenAPI spec.

+## Project Website and Documentation

+Documentation, examples and more are located on [LambdaOpenApi](https://lambdaopenapi.dev) website.

 ### Installation

 ```bash